clarify/node-red-contrib-clarify/README.md

 Any questions?
 Send us an email on support@clarify.us

+## Backwards compatibility

+From v1.0.0-beta.4 we do not expect to do any breaking changes to the insert node input message format.
+However we might add new optional fields.

+As for the insert node _output_ message format, development is still ongoing, and breaking changes must be expected before the final v1.0.0 release.
+The number of outputs may also change.

 ## Changelog

-From 1.0.0 we will not do breaking changes to the overall msg.format.
+The changelog is introduced from `v.1.0.0-beta.4`, and describe changes from  `v.1.0.0-beta.3`.

 ### 1.0.0 - Breaking changes from -beta.X